Kenny Greenberg

 Kenneth S. Greenberg is an American guitarist, songwriter, producer, and session musician.
 He is known for bringing a rock-and-roll sensibility to Nashville recording sessions.

 Biography

 Greenberg was born in Cleveland, Ohio but attended junior high and high school in Louisville, Kentucky.
-He moved to Nashville at age 21 to play guitar professionally, initially playing on demos and then recording sessions.
+He moved to Nashville at age 21 to play guitar professionally, initially playing on demos and then in recording sessions.
 Tony Brown was instrumental in helping Greenberg break into production and session work.

 Greenberg has worked with Taylor Swift, Amy Grant, Brooks & Dunn, Gretchen Wilson, Willie Nelson, Jewel, Wynonna Judd, Lee Ann Womack, Toby Keith, Trisha Yearwood, Montgomery Gentry, Peter Cetera, Faith Hill, Cyndi Lauper, and other artists.
 Greenberg has toured with Kenny Chesney, Faith Hill, and Bob Seger.

 Record production

 Greenberg produced albums for Pam Tillis (Thunder & Roses), The Mavericks (The Mavericks), Allison Moorer (The Hardest Part, Down to Believing), Joan Baez (Play Me Backwards), Eve Selis (See Me With You), Kayla Adams (Bad Decisions), and others.
 Greenberg produced and played guitar on Edwin McCain's Misguided Roses.

 Greenberg produced the song "A Soft Place to Fall" sung by Allison Moorer for the Robert Redford film The Horse Whisperer, and contributed instrumental music to the movie and soundtrack.